Nevada Bank Statement Loans Made Simple

 Nevada bank statement loans are non-qualified mortgage loans that allow borrowers to show their income with their bank statements rather than having to present documentation from their taxes or employer verified information.
 Bank statement mortgage lenders in Nevada issue these loans based on personal information and bank statement deposits.

-A bank statement mortgage in Nevada is typically well suited for self-employed individuals such as consultants and contractors, business owners, and retirees.
+A bank statement mortgage in Nevada is typically well suited for self-employed individuals, such as:

 Beyond purchase loans, we also offer bank statement loans for refinancing and tapping into your home equity.
-If you’re self-employed and looking to refinance your current mortgage or access your home’s equity, you can use the same bank statement documentation process.
+If you’re self-employed and looking to refinance your current mortgage or access your home’s equity, we offer rate-and-term and cash-out refinance options, as well as bank statement home equity loans.

 Types of Bank Statement Loans Available in Nevada